thooore/SpleeterGUI/README.md

 https://www.youtube.com/watch?v=Mygm1sFlQXc

 This project contains the C# source code for the Graphical User Interface.
 The GUI is an Windows Forms Application requiring Microsoft Visual Studio to build.

-The [SpleeterGUI Core](https://github.com/thooore/SpleeterCore) required to run this program contains Python3.7 and the Spleeter project.
+The [SpleeterGUI Core](https://github.com/thooore/SpleeterCore) required to run this program contains Python 3.7 and [Spleeter](https://github.com/deezer/spleeter).
+It contains everything you need to get up and running.

 Feel free to inspect the source code and build for yourself.
-You can also install your own python/tensorflow/ffmpeg/spleeter.

-There can be some bugs with the recombine feature in combination with the auto-naming and codec options.
-If you encounter a bug, you can leave an issue explaining what happened or a pull request if you want to fix it yourself.
+## Help, FAQ and more
+Check out the [Wiki](https://github.com/thooore/SpleeterGUI/wiki) for more information.
+If you encounter a problem feel free to [create an issue](https://github.com/thooore/SpleeterGUI/issues/new)!

+***

-Also huge thanks to the original creator for making such a useful program!
+Also huge thanks to the original creator [Maken It So](https://makenweb.com/) for creating such a useful program!